Nowy Sącz Ghetto: Ghetto history

 A number of forced labour camps were set up in the vicinity of Nowy Sącz for the able-bodied prisoners, including the camp in Rożnów (improperly, Różanów) as well as camps in Stary Sącz, Chełmiec, Rytro, and Lipie.
 Several hundred men were sent to Rabka.
-All Jewish slave labour was housed at the Zakamienica ghetto located between the river bank and the streets of Zdrojowa (to the north), Hallera, Barska, and Lwowska (to the south).
+All Jewish slave labourers were housed at the Zakamienica ghetto located between the river bank and the streets of Zdrojowa (to the north), Hallera, Barska, and Lwowska (to the south).
 In total, 2,500 Jews were sent away.
 A system of gradually escalating terror was introduced with publicly announced executions.
-About 200 men were murdered for alleged Zionist activities, another 70 men were shot for alleged cigarette-smuggling, both within two days of each other.
+Within two days of each other, the Nazis staged two mass executions of Jews in the ghetto, about 200 men were murdered for alleged Zionist activities, and another 70 men were shot for alleged cigarette smuggling.

-During the German Operation Reinhard which marked the deadliest phase of the Holocaust, from 23 August 1942 the final ghetto liquidation action took place over a three-day period, under the guise of "resettlement in the East" (Umsiedlung).
-Prior to that, families with the elderly, and the sick, were ordered to relocate to the ghetto at Kazimierza Wielkiego Street.
-Most of those unable to leave home for the trains at an instance, were shot point blank by Ordnungspolizei during early morning roundups.
-The long column of Jewish prisoners, gathered for deportation, were led to an open field by the river, not far from the rail bridge across Dunajec.
+The German Operation Reinhard was the deadliest phase of the Holocaust.
+It began on 23 August 1942, with the final ghetto liquidation action taking place over a three-day period, under the guise of "resettlement in the East" (Umsiedlung).
+Prior to this, families with sick and elderly members were ordered to relocate to the ghetto at Kazimierza Wielkiego Street.

+Many people were physically unable to immediately leave their homes.
+Most of these were shot at point-blank range by Ordnungspolizei during early morning roundups.
+The long column of Jewish prisoners gathered for deportation was led to an open field by the river, not far from the rail bridge across Dunajec.
 They were ordered to bring travel food, light luggage, and keys to their homes, because they would be transferred to labour camps in Reichskommissariat Ukraine.
-During a selection, approximately 750 young males were taken to be sent to labour camps in nearby Muszyna, Rożnów, and Sędziszów Małopolski.
-All other Jews, estimated at at least 15,000 were kept on the river bank overnight, and taken in three Holocaust transports to the Bełżec death camp at 25–28 August 1942.
+During a selection, approximately 750 young males were taken to be sent to slave labour camps in nearby Muszyna, Rożnów, and Sędziszów Małopolski.
+All other Jews – estimated to be at least 15,000 – were kept on the river bank overnight and taken in three Holocaust transports to the Bełżec death camp from 25–28 August 1942.
 The Neu-Sandez (Nowy Sącz) Ghetto was no more.

-The commandant of the city and head of the Neu-Sandez SD, SS-Obersturmführer Heinrich Hamann from the Gestapo, who had killed dozens of Jews with his own hands during the ghetto existence and its murderous liquidation, went on to live normal life in West Germany after World War II.
-He was arrested twenty years after the fact by the German authorities, and in 1962 put on trial at Bochum, along with 14 members of his department for complicity in the murder of 17,000 Polish Jews from Neu-Sandez.
+The commandant of the city and head of the Neu-Sandez SD, Gestapo SS-Obersturmführer Heinrich Hamann, killed dozens of Jews with his own hands during the period of the ghetto and during its murderous liquidation.
+Hamann went on to live a normal life in West Germany after World War II.
+He was arrested twenty years after the fact by the German authorities, and in 1962 put on trial at Bochum, along with 14 members of his department, for complicity in the murder of 17,000 Polish Jews from Neu-Sandez.
 Hamann was charged with 76 cases of murder based on witness testimony, and received a life sentence.